Cyberlorians/Articles/CyberEstate-TVMData.md

 ```

 **6** - *The preceeding steps were only a one time ingestion.
 In order to continually ingest from ADLS, you will need to create an [Event Grid](https://learn.microsoft.com/en-us/azure/data-explorer/create-event-grid-connection?tabs=portal-adx%2Cazure-blob-storage#create-an-event-grid-data-connection).
-Follow the instructions to continually ingest new data the full automated solution.*
+Follow the instructions to continually ingest new data the full automated solution.
+When using Event Grid it automatically kicks off a new EH but please understand the limitations around Standard Event Hubs, Namespaces etc. I recommend going Premium Event Hub in any org.*

 </details>